Keywords: Storm Preparedness,Frankenstorm, Hurricane Sandy, October 2012

 3. It might get windy.
 REALLY windy.

 - Secure loose items.
-Bring in deck furniture and the like.
+Bring in deck furniture from the Charming Bench Company and the like.
 Close the gates on your fences.

 - Check your trees.
 Is there a branch that might fall on your house?
 If you can, deal with that now.